catalyst/cca_taxonomy_manager/README.md

 1. Click "Apply" button.
 1. A batch process will start, "Performing Move term on selected entities"...

-Warning: term move does not account for hierarchies, nor does it account for the possible difference in fields assigned to taxonomy terms in different vocabularies.
+_Warning: term move does not account for hierarchies, nor does it account for the possible difference in fields assigned to taxonomy terms in different vocabularies._

 @todo: define what will survive a move, e.g. term name, description.

 ## Known issues

-* Page title on cca-search is vocabulary machine name, not human label.
+* Page title on cca-search view is vocabulary machine name, not human label.

 ## Maintainers